 What’s next

-- Navarro is currently appealing his conviction, which could set a significant precedent for future cases involving executive privilege.
+- Navarro is currently appealing his conviction, which could set a significant precedent for future legal actions against political figures.